WeRockTech/werocktech.github.io/_posts/2016-07-28-Blog-HackBrexit.md

 <img src="/img/blog/hackbrexit/panel.jpg" class="img-rounded img-fluid" />

 <p>Held at <a href="https://info.thoughtworks.com/Hack-Brexit.html" target="_blank">ThoughtWorks</a>, London, Hack Brexit was attended by dozens of people who voted to leave and remain.
-The aim was to create dialogue and action beyond Brexit, to help our country move forwards positively.
-It was organised by <a href="https://twitter.com/CharlotteBRF" target="_blank">Charlotte Fereday</a> from <a href="http://www.codefirstgirls.org.uk" target="_blank">Code First: Girls</a> and supported by WeRockTech. </p>
+The aim was to create dialogue and action beyond Brexit, to help our country move forwards positively.</p>

 <p>Seismic shifts have occurred in our political landscape, caused by Britain’s vote to exit from the European Union in the recent referendum.
 Many questions are still unanswered and the future is extremely uncertain.
 Massive changes are expected on national and international levels, and people want to reform the current system. </p>

 <p>Whatever your political views, whichever way you voted, Hack Brexit provided a platform for people to come together to create positive change.
 People from both technical and non-technical backgrounds, and at all levels of ability were welcomed.
 Participants formed groups and pitched their ideas for apps that could help solve the issues.</p>

 <p>Three key themes</p>
 <p>The teams chose from the follow key theme surrounding the Brexit debate:</p>